Code-Institute-Submissions/Jikazu-wowquiz/README.md

  https://www.youtube.com
  https://flexboxfroggy.com/

- And all the previous lessons in HTML-Essentials, CSS-Essentials and the Walkthrough project ”Love Maths!”.
+ And all the previous lessons in HTML-Essentials, CSS-Essentials, Javascript-Essentials and the Walkthrough project ”Love Maths!”.

  Kind Regards,